sa-express-news/longform-story-template/README.md

 `Desktop/Code/my-awesome-story/$ git remote -v`

 Nothing should happen when you hit enter.
 That's great!
-Now we can add the repo we just created on GitHub as the remote origin:
+Now we can add the repo we just created on GitHub as the remote origin.
+This was my command:

 `Desktop/Code/my-awesome-story/$ git remote add origin https://github.com/sa-express-news/my-awesome-story.git`

+You'll want to look at the section on the GitHub page you just created that says "push an existing repository" to get the exact link to your repo instead of `https://github.com/sa-express-news/my-awesome-story.git`.

 One last step: let's push all the work we've done so far up to GitHub.
 Run the following command: